-Southern Union State Community college offers equal opportunity in its employment, admissions, and educational programs and activities in compliance with Section 504 of the Rehabilitation Act of 1973.
-The Southern Union Coordinator of Section 504 is Gary Branch, Opelika Campus.
-The telephone number is (334) 745-6437.
+Southern Union State Community College offers equal opportunity in its employment, admissions, and educational programs and activities in compliance with Section 504 of the Rehabilitation Act of 1973.
+The Southern Union Coordinator of Section 504 is Gary Branch, (334) 745-6437.